John Gladwin: Early life

 Gladwin was born on 30 May 1942 in Hertford, Hertfordshire, England.
 He was educated at Hertford Grammar School, an all-boys school in Hertford, Hertfordshire.
 He studied theology and history at Churchill College, Cambridge (BA 1965, MA 1968).
-His undertook further theological study and training for ordination at Cranmer Hall, Durham (Diploma in Theology 1969).
+He undertook further theological study and training for ordination at Cranmer Hall, Durham (Diploma in Theology 1969).

 Ordained ministry

 Gladwin was ordained in the Church of England as a deacon in 1967 and as a priest in 1968.
-From 1967 to 1071, he served his curacy at St John the Baptist Parish Church, Kirkheaton in the Diocese of Wakefield.
+From 1967 to 1971, he served his curacy at St John the Baptist Parish Church, Kirkheaton in the Diocese of Wakefield.
 He then returned to Durham, where he was a tutor of St John's College, Durham and an honorary chaplain to students at St Nicholas Church, Durham between 1971 and 1977.

 From 1977 to 1982, Gladwin was director of the Shaftesbury Project on Christian Involvement in Society: the Shaftesbury Project was an "initiative by evangelical Christians to study their proper involvement in society and to provide a clear understanding of social action".
 He was secretary of the General Synod's Board for Social Responsibility from 1982 to 1988.
 He was made a prebendary of St Paul's Cathedral in 1984.
 From 1988 to 1994, he was Provost of Sheffield, the senior priest of Sheffield Cathedral and the Diocese of Sheffield.

 He was ordained a bishop in 1994, and served as Bishop of Guildford from 1994 to 2004 when he was appointed to be Bishop of Chelmsford.
 He was a member of the House of Lords from 1999 until his retirement in 2009.
 As the Bishop of Chelmsford, he sought to embrace the vast diversity of the second largest diocese in the Church of England.
 In late 2008 he announced that he would retire on 31 August 2009.
 Since 2010, he has held permission to officiate in the Diocese of St Albans.

 On 11 February 2017, Gladwin was one of fourteen retired bishops to sign an open letter to the then-serving bishops of the Church of England.
 In an unprecedented move, they expressed their opposition to the House of Bishops' report to General Synod on sexuality, which recommended no change to the Church's canons or practises around sexuality.
 By 13 February, a serving bishop (Alan Wilson, Bishop of Buckingham) and nine further retired bishops had added their signatures; on 15 February, the report was rejected by synod.